José María Ormaetxea

-José María Ormaetxea Uribeetxebarría (Mondragón, Gipuzkoa, 23 December 1926 - 20 July 2019) was a Basque businessman and cooperativist; one of the five founders in 1956 of Ulgor - later renamed Fagor Electrodomésticos - the first industrial cooperative enterprise of the Mondragon Corporation.
+José María Ormaetxea Uribeetxebarría (Mondragón, Gipuzkoa; 23 December 1926 – 20 July 2019) was a Basque businessman and cooperativist; one of the five founders in 1956 of Ulgor - later renamed Fagor Electrodomésticos - the first industrial cooperative enterprise of the Mondragon Corporation.

-Biography
+Early life

-Born in the town of Mondragón in the province of Gipuzkoa, his parents were José and Amalia.
+Born in the town of Mondragón in the province of Gipuzkoa in Spain, his parents were José and Amalia.

 In September 1941, he joined Unión Cerrajera S.A., the largest company in the Alto Deba Valley those days.
 Through its Apprentices' School, he met Father José María Arizmendiarrieta, the ideologist and promoter of cooperatives, as a teacher.
 This priest, who went to Mondragón as a parish priest, was an influential leader who knew how to spread his ideas about solidarity and social movements through collective work.

 While working and studying, he completed his Master's degree in Industrial Chemistry in July 1946.
 He was one of the eleven students chosen by Arizmendiarrieta to carry on his studies at the new Escuela Profesional de Mondragón, taking his exams at the Escuela de Peritos Industriales in Zaragoza, wherein 1952 he obtained the degree of Industrial Chemical Expert.
 In the summer months of 1965 and 1966, together with other cooperative managers, he took part in special courses in Business Science, taught by lecturers from the Sarriko Faculty of the University of the Basque Country in Bilbao.

-Professional career
+Career

 At the age of 19, in 1946, he was appointed manager of the foundry section, a position he held until he left the company in March 1956 to set up what was to become the first cooperative company, Ulgor.

 On 14 April 1956, the priest José María Arizmendiarrieta blessed the first stone of Ulgor, a name that brought together the identity of the five founders: Luis Usatorre, Jesús Larrañaga, Alfonso Gorroñogoitia, José María Ormaetxea and Javier Ortubay.
 They started the project to embody Arizmendiarreta's ideals and create a company based on the values of solidarity.

 He was manager of Ulgor until 1959, when, at Arizmendiarrieta's request, the financial cooperative Laboral Kutxa was created: he managed it until 1987.
 He was a member of the board until 1990.
 In 1985 he was appointed president of the emerging Mondragon Corporation, which he held until his retirement in 1990.
 He directed the Otalora Cooperative and Management Training Centre, which he had created during his time at Laboral Kutxa.

 Between 1991 and 1992, he was executive vice-president of the Basque Government's Industrial Promotion and Reconversion Society (SPRI) and chairman of its venture capital company.

 During his cooperative working life, from the creation of Ulgor until his retirement in 1987, he was Arizmendiarrieta's right-hand man and the one who put his ideas and projects into action.
 Arizmendiarrieta took care of the technical knowledge of the founders and their human, moral and spiritual education, and Ormaetxea developed firm convictions of service to the community.